-In each iteration, the Generator receives the data on the context, including the current tree size (the number of already generated nodes in the AST), the depth of the node in the AST, the parent of the current node, and the return type of the node.
+of the node.
 For the root node, the return type is Region; for other nodes, it is determined recursively by the types of arguments required by DSL functions picked in previous iterations.
-The Generator is also supplied with the set of symbols available in the workspaces (including the elements of the DSL), via their enriched embeddings.
-From this set, the Generator selects the symbols that meet the requirements regarding the type and the maximum depth of the tree.
+The Generator is also supplied with the set of symbols available in the workspaces (including the elements of the DSL), via their embeddings.
+From this set, the Generator selects only the symbols that meet the requirements regarding the type and the maximum depth of the tree.
 Then, it applies an attention mechanism to the embedded representations of the selected symbols.
 The outcome of attention is the symbol to be 'plugged' into the AST at the current location.
+Figure 5 illustrates a few iterations of this process.